If you’ve been following our blog for a while now, you will have already realised that we absolutely LOVED Vietnam!

 Afterwards, you can do what we did and slowly walk back along the beachfront taking in the sights and sounds of the ocean lapping against the sand.

-It seemed that Nha Trang has become primarily a family and couple getaway destination for Russian and Vietnamese holidaymakers.
+It seemed that Nha Trang has become primarily a family and travelling couples getaway destination for Russian and Vietnamese holidaymakers.

 There are endless stretches of golden beaches to relax on and crystal blue waters to cool off in.